daranzolin/OLDdaranzolin.github.io/_posts/2016-10-06-my-first-post.markdown

 categories: jekyll update
 ---
 While neglecting my Python coursework this fall, [I wrote an rstats package called rcanvas.](https://github.com/daranzolin/rcanvas)
 `rcanvas` is an R client for the Canvas LMS API.
-It makes getting course data from your institution's Canvas easy, and I've utilized it in a variety of ways at work.
+It makes getting course data from your institution's Canvas LMS easy, and I've utilized it in a variety of ways at work.
 [And despite the Canvas Developer community's tepid response,](https://community.canvaslms.com/message/50845)
 I am optimistic about its future.
 Perhaps a quick demonstration will help.